Gynko/leetcodechallenges/README.md

 # 1. Purpose

-This website allows me to showcase to a potential recruiter my skills when it comes to algorithms and Javascript.
+This website allows me to showcase to a potential recruiter my skills when it comes to solving problems.

 # 2. Features / content